-debug(+Topic) [det]

-${\bf nodebug}(+Topic)$
+debug(+Topic)[det]nodebug(+Topic)[det]

 Add/remove a topic from being printed. nodebug() removes all topics.
 Gives a warning if the topic is not defined unless it is used from a directive.
-The latter allows placing debug topics at the start a a (load-)file without warnings.
+The latter allows placing debug topics at the start of a (load-)file without warnings.